Can Meditation Help with Ehlers-Danlos Syndrome and HSD? A Complete Guide for Beginners

 That’s why meditation can take many forms.
 It doesn’t mean we have to sit cross-legged on a yoga mat.

-• Breath awareness : This is very important for EDS and HSD due to our breathing pattern disorders and tension patterns.
+Breath awareness is particularly important for EDS and HSD due to our breathing pattern disorders and tension patterns.

-• Mindfulness practices: This involves being present in what we are doing, in the moment
+Mindfulness practices involve being present in what we are doing, in the moment.

-• Gentle visualization: This can include gently picturing a scene, a sensation, or an outcome.
+Gentle visualization can include gently picturing a scene, a sensation, or an outcome.
 The brain loves visualization, and it can help deepen presence and relaxation.

-• Movement-based meditative practices: This is the practice of mindful movement and is very much a part of the Integral Movement Method and what we practice in The Zebra Club.
+Movement-based meditative practices are at the heart of mindful movement and the Integral Movement Method, and are a core part of what we practice in The Zebra Club.

-• Perfect if you struggle to sit still – try IMM micro movements – we have a brand new foundations level 1 course on the app just for this.
+This is perfect if you struggle to sit still – try IMM micro movements – we have a foundations level 1 course on the platform just for this.
 Gentle rocking is soothing.

 Meditation can be more than mental exercise.
 It can become a physiological tool that can shift our bodies and minds out of fight or flight and into a calmer, safe place where healing and nervous system regulation can begin.

 An older woman sits on the couch with her legs crossed.
-She is wearing headphones with her eyes closed, with one hand on her chest and one on her stomach, appearing ot meditate
+She is wearing headphones with her eyes closed, with one hand on her chest and one on her stomach, in a comfortable meditation position suitable for EDS and hypermobility

 Pain is complex, with different types and many factors that influence how it starts, how we feel it, how long it lasts, and how strong it is (1).